fabrylab/clickpoints/docs/addon_track.rst

    :alt: Example of the tracking addon

-This addon takes markers in one image and tries to find the corresponding image parts in the subsequent images.
+This add-on takes markers in one image and tries to find the corresponding image parts in the subsequent images.

-To use it, open a ClickPoints session and add the addon ``Track.py`` by clicking on |the script icon|.
+To use it, open a ClickPoints session and add the add-on ``Track.py`` by clicking on |the script icon|.

 Mark every object which should be tracked with a marker of a type with TYPE_Track.
 Then hit ``F12`` (or the button you assigned the Track.py to) and watch the objects to be tracked.
 You can at any point hit the key again to stop the tracking.